-If you're an EU National and you were living in Jersey before 1 January 2021, and wish to continue living in Jersey, you need to
+If you're an EU National and were living in Jersey before 1 January 2021, and wish to continue living in Jersey, you need to

-apply to the Jersey-EU Settlement Scheme by 30 June 2021.
+apply to the Jersey-EU Settlement Scheme.

 If you're British, Irish or hold settled or pre-settled status you do not need a visa to enter, visit, work, study or settle in Jersey.

 If you're an EU, EEA or Swiss national you do not need a visa to visit Jersey for up to 6 months.
 However visitors cannot seek employment or switch into any other immigration category.

 Visa and passport requirements for visitors from 2021